Antiterrorism Officer (ATO) Level II GS109.16

 Length: 13 hours (all modules combined in the course registration)

-Target Audience: This course is designed for DoD civilian and military employees, and contractors with AT program manager responsibilities of DoD and field activities, who otherwise cannot attend a service-sponsored course (or required to take based on duty assignment or deployment).
-Other Federal Government employees can take the course, but their agencies’ policies about this subject matter may differ from material.
+Target Audience: This course is designed for DoD civilian and military employees, and contractors with AT program manager responsibilities.
+Other Federal Government employees can take the course, but their agencies' policies about this subject matter may differ from material.

 - Clearance Requirements: There is no clearance requirement Students must be performing duties of an ATO.
 Students must be a DoD or other Federal Government (military, civilian, or contractor) employee and must have a .gov or .mil email address listed in their STEPP profile to be approved for this course.
 Employees of state and local government or private industry must be sponsored by a DoD or another federal government agency.

 - Attendance Requirements: N/A

 - ACE Credit Recommendation: (What's this?)
 3 upper level college credits

 - Professional Development Units per SPēD: 39